skylantix/Website/src/content/faq.md

 ### Do prices ever increase?

-If we raise prices, existing members keep their current rate for at least 1 year (grandfathered pricing).
-We'll give 90 days notice before any price changes.
+Our goal is to never have to raise prices for existing members.
+We are planning to have an investment endowment to facilitate that.
+If, however, economic circumstances beyond our control require us to raise prices, we will give 90 days notice.
+Prices may be raised for new members as we grow in order to support infrastructure burden, but

 ### What payment methods do you accept?

 We accept credit and debit cards through our secure payment processor.
+We also accept various cryptocurrencies.
 We don't store credit card numbers.

 ---